Tourahi/ShareLearn/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-* This is a school project, our objective is to create a simple and easy to use app where you can share your school lessons as a teacher of just a normal student who wants to share knowledge.
+* This is a school project, our objective is to create a simple and easy to use app where you can share your school lessons as a teacher or just a normal student who wants to share knowledge.
-* Ceci est un projet scolaire, notre objectif est de créer une application simple et facile à utiliser où vous pouvez partager vos leçons scolaires en tant que professeur d'un élève normal qui souhaite partager des connaissances.
+* Ceci est un projet scolaire, notre objectif est de créer une application simple et facile à utiliser où vous pouvez partager vos leçons scolaires en tant que professeur ou un élève normal qui souhaite partager des connaissances.

 ### Built With